anrbn/GCP-Attack-Defense/README.md

    <td>&lt;token>
    </td>
    <td>&lt;token> is a placeholder for an actual authorization token that is required to authenticate and authorize the API request.
 Run the command
-"gcloud auth application-default print-access-token" to get the token.
+"**gcloud auth application-default print-access-token**" to get the token.
    </td>
   </tr>
   <tr>